SATHWIK-KARNE/AI-Chatbot-Application/Notes.md

 - For "/" : Use this rootLayout in router in main.jsx and every other component(with path) as its child.
 These children will be in Outlet of rootLayout.This way navbar displayed in every page

 - For "/dashboard/..." => dashboardLayout

+`AUTHENTICATION`:
+-

+- Using Clerk library.
+Provides PUBLISHABLE_KEY & to be put inside .env
+- App needs to be wrapped with ClerkProvider.
+Since we using routes using dom=> wrap rootLayout instead.
+- define routes for sign-in, sign-up inside main.jsx and use <SignIn../> and <SignOut..> in these pages.

+`Route Protection`
+- ANything under /dashboard should not be accessed to not signed in users
+- useAuth() from clerk gives userId.
+If userId not there while loading Dashboard=> redirect to sign-in
+-